zsakowitz/rs-bf-neo/src/rcr/rcr.md

 // creates a local `%` set to 78, runs a set of statements, then targets `%` (mult 2 3 %=78)

+// an empty expression throws an error
+() // <-- ERROR
 ```